 Butterfly Boulevard with the new Temple at the heart of it.

 “The third Temple will be much taller than the second temple.
-All the entrances to the city and it’s streets are designed in such a way as to connect to three massive forks – just like Rome all leading to the Butterfly Boulevard and from there straight to the Temple.
-All designed to centralize Jerusalem and direct all who come in its proximity towards the centre of the city, the Temple.”
+All the entrances to the city and its streets are designed in such a way as to connect to three massive forks – just like Rome all leading to the Butterfly Boulevard and from there straight to the Temple.
+All designed to centralize Jerusalem and direct all who come in its proximity towards the center of the city, the Temple.”

-Map of Rome’s road infrastructure Mapa infrastruktury drogowej w Rzymie
+Map of Rome’s road infrastructure

 Heaven on earth

 “Five million people will be able to find a place to sleep in Jerusalem this is on top of the 5 million permanent residents.
-Every place a man will go to, he will feel like home.
-Everywhere will be a place to shade from the sun, a bench for rest drinking water flowing, fruit trees, natural fresh air and all for free.
+Every place a man will go to, he will feel at home.
+Everywhere will be a place to shade from the sun, a bench for rest drinking water flowing, fruit trees, natural fresh air, and all for free.
 Local laws will aid and provide hefty financial grants to every citizen of Jerusalem who will build an additional hosting unit.”

-Aszdod – The Marine Jerusalem Aszdod – Morska Jerozolima
+Ashdod – The Marine Jerusalem

 Architectural plans for Ashdod – “Marine Jerusalem”

-Parts of the “Built Jerusalem” project include plans for the city of Ashdod which will be renamed to “Marine Jerusalem” “ירושלים הימית”.
+Parts of the “Built Jerusalem” project include plans for the city of Ashdod, which will be renamed to “Marine Jerusalem” (ירושלים הימית).

-“The “Marine Jerusalem” will serve as the business centre of Jerusalem (because we want to separate the holy from the profane).
-There will be a stock market, office spaces, underground train connecting the two cities, and all the non-religious matters that we don’t want to be part of the holy city.
-A proper Manhattan.
+“Ashdod will be appended to Jerusalem and will provide it access to the sea.
+The Marine Jerusalem will serve as the business center of Jerusalem – because we want to separate the holy from the profane”, says Ginsburg.
+“There will be a stock market, office spaces, an underground train connecting the two cities, and all the non-religious matters that we don’t want to be part of the holy city.
+A proper Manhattan.”

-We choose Ashdod because the port is much larger than the one in Tel-Aviv.
-A massive international airport will be constructed, partial drying and expansion of the coastline, as well as the construction of an enormous commercial and banking centre, the largest in all of Middle East.
-A high speed train will be connecting the two cities, taking up to 10 min travel one way.
+“We chose Ashdod because the port is much larger than the one in Tel-Aviv.
+A massive international airport will be constructed, partial drying and expansion of the coastline, as well as the construction of an enormous commercial and banking center, the largest in all of Middle East.
+A high-speed train will be connecting the two cities, taking up to 10 min travel one way.”